-Campus Crusade for Christ
+U.S. Campus Ministry Campus Crusade for Christ

-Theological Development and the Mission of the Campus Crusade for Christ
+Theological Development and the Mission of the Campus Ministry

-In order to accomplish our mission of "building movements everywhere," we need men and women who are growing ever deeper in their ability to understand and apply God's Word to their own lives and to the lives of those to whom they minister.
+In order to accomplish our mission of turning lost students into Christ-centered laborers, we need men and women who are growing ever deeper in their ability to understand and apply God's Word to their own lives and to the lives of those to whom they minister.
 We need men and women who treasure Christ, being captured by a vision of His greatness.
 We need men and women who are able to apply the resources of the gospel to the lives of broken people.
 We need men and women who possess great confidence in the promises of God.

-To become this kind of leader requires intentional theological development.
-It is for this reason that all Campus Crusade for Christ Staff are required to complete the eleven core IBS courses.
-These courses provide an important foundation for a lifetime of ministry.
+To become this kind of leader requires intentional theological development.2 It is for this reason that all Campus Ministry staff are required to complete the eleven core IBS courses.3 These courses provide an important foundation for a lifetime of ministry.
 Because of the central role the Scriptures play in all we do, some staff will choose to pursue additional theological training beyond these IBS courses.